Fuel gauge: Moylan arrow

 Since the early 1990s, many fuel gauges have included an icon with a fuel pump and an arrow, indicating the side of the vehicle on which the fuel filler is located.
-The use of the icon and arrow was invented in 1986 by Jim Moylan, a designer for Ford Motor Company.
+The use of the icon and arrow was invented in 1986 by Jim Moylan (1944–2025), a designer for Ford Motor Company.
 After he proposed the idea in April 1986, the 1989 Ford Escort and Mercury Tracer were the first vehicles to see it implemented.
 Other automotive companies noticed the addition and began to incorporate it into their own fuel gauges.

 Aircraft

-Magnetoresistance type fuel level sensors, now becoming common in small aircraft applications, offer a potential alternative for automotive use.
-These fuel level sensors work similar to the potentiometer example, however a sealed detector at the float pivot determines the angular position of a magnet pair at the pivot end of the float arm.
+Magnetoresistance type fuel level sensors are becoming common in small aircraft, and offer a potential alternative for automotive use.
+These fuel level sensors work similar to the potentiometer type, but a sealed detector at the float pivot determines the angular position of a magnet pair at the pivot end of the float arm.
 These are highly accurate, and the electronics are completely outside the fuel.
-The non-contact nature of these sensors address the fire and explosion hazard, and also the issues related to any fuel combinations or additives to gasoline or to any alcohol fuel mixtures.
+The non-contact nature of these sensors address the fire and explosion hazard, and also any issues related to fuel combinations or additives to gasoline such as alcohol fuel mixtures.
 Magneto resistive sensors are suitable for all fuel or fluid combinations, including LPG and LNG.
 The fuel level output for these senders can be ratiometric voltage or preferable CAN bus digital.
-These sensors also fail-safe in that they either provide a level output or nothing.
+These sensors are also fail-safe in that they either provide a level output or nothing.

-Systems that measure large fuel tanks (including underground storage tanks) may use the same electro-mechanical principle or may make use of a pressure sensor, sometimes connected to a mercury manometer.
+Systems that measure large fuel tanks (including underground storage tanks) may use the same electro-mechanical principle or may make use of a pressure sensor, sometimes connected to a mercury manometer, or an ultrasonic probe.

-Many large transport aircraft use a different fuel gauge design principle.
+Many large transport aircraft use a different fuel gauge design.
 An aircraft may use a number (around 30 on an A320) of low voltage tubular capacitor probes where the fuel becomes the dielectric.
 At different fuel levels, different values of capacitance are measured and therefore the level of fuel can be determined.
 In early designs, the profiles and values of individual probes were chosen to compensate for fuel tank shape and aircraft pitch and roll attitudes.
 In more modern aircraft, the probes tend to be linear (capacitance proportional to fuel height) and the fuel computer works out how much fuel there is (slightly different on different manufacturers).
 This has the advantage that a faulty probe may be identified and eliminated from the fuel calculations.
 In total this system can be more than 99% accurate.
 Since most commercial aircraft only take on board fuel necessary for the intended flight (with appropriate safety margins), the system allows the fuel load to be preselected, causing the fuel delivery to be shut off when the intended load has been taken on board.